Ogunbowale leads WNBA All-Star vs US Olympic Team 93-85 | ExBulletin

 Ogunbowale leads WNBA All-Star vs US Olympic Team 93-85

-LAS VEGAS (AP) Arike Ogunbowale put on a show against the US National Team, inflicting the Olympic team with a rare loss.

-The games MVP scored 26 points to help the WNBA all-star team beat the US Olympic team 93-85 on Wednesday night.
+LAS VEGAS Arike Ogunbowale scored 26 points and the WNBA All-Star team beat the US Olympic Team 93-85 on Wednesday night in the League All-Star Game.

-Ogunbowale played down the fact that she was trying to make a statement for not leading the team to Tokyo next week.

-I think that shows that out of 144 players everyone is good, she said.
-We wanted to prepare Team USA for Tokyo.
-They all represent us.

-It wasn’t a typical All-Star Game, with teams playing hard on both sides of the pitch the entire game from the start.
+It wasn’t a typical All-Star Game, with both teams playing hard on both sides of the pitch the entire game.
 Usually there isn’t much defense played until the end of the fourth quarter.

-It was really competitive, said Sue Bird, 12-star All-Star.
-Certainly not a typical All-Star game.
-Usually talk to the players about trying to put on a good show and have a good time and hope the fans enjoy it.
-That, right from the tip, felt different.
-There was an intensity about it that you could tell.

 The WNBA team were leading 75-73 midway through the fourth quarter before Ogunbowale had a four-point play to extend the advantage to six.
-The Olympic team closed 83-78 before Ogunbowale hit another 3 points and posed for the crowd, which included many current and former WNBA players and team owners.
+The Olympic team closed 83-78 before Ogunbowale, who won MVP honors for the match, hit another 3 points and pose in front of the crowd, which included many current and former players and team owners from the WNBA.

 The Olympic team is a big favorite to win a seventh consecutive gold medal at the Tokyo Games.
-No team they will meet is as talented as the WNBA All-Star team they faced.
-Yet, like the United States Men’s Olympic Team which has lost back-to-back exhibition matches to Nigeria and Australia, an American loss is rare.
+No team they will face is as talented as the WNBA All-Star team they faced.
+Yet like the United States Men’s Olympic Team, which have lost back-to-back exhibition matches to Nigeria and Australia, an American loss is rare.

 The US team has won 49 consecutive Olympic competitions since 1992.